Join Here | Log In

 • Recurrent miscarriages and more

 This article highlights some of the common genetic variants that may play a role in infertility.
-It is just a starting point… My hope is that it gives you enough information to get started on figuring out the root cause of your problems conceiving.
+It is just a starting point… My hope is that it gives you enough information to get started on figuring out the root cause of your problems when trying to conceive.

 Everything here is for informational purposes only, based on research studies on genetics and fertility.
 Please talk with your doctor for medical advice or seek help from a fertility coach or expert.